Mensa for Kids' Excellence in Reading

-Acknowledging the value of the National Endowment for the Humanities’ appreciation of classic literature for young people, the Mensa Foundation is providing a year-round challenge to kids of all ages based on the NEH’s “Summertime Favorites” reading list, with some alterations.
+Acknowledging the value of the National Endowment for the Humanities’ appreciation of classic literature for young people, the Mensa Foundation is providing a year-round challenge to kids of all ages based on the NEH’s “Summertime Favorites” and “Nonfiction Favorites” reading lists, with some alterations.

 To participate in the Mensa for Kids Excellence in Reading Program, follow these steps:

-- Select a list from the grade level banded listed below.
+- Select a list from the grade level bands listed below.
 Remember to read to the level of your ability or interest, regardless of your age or grade level.